ese-msc/c-primer/_sources/part_one/04_input-output.md

     ```
 ```

-The `>>` operator will automatically convert the input into an appropriate form for the datatype (as long as it's one of the defaults).
+The `>>` operator will automatically convert the input into an appropriate form for the datatype (as long as it's one of the standard C++ types like `int`, `float`, `double` etc. ).
 In the example above, this is just to a string, but we can also convert to integers or floating point numbers.
 Let's have an example, for example a program to calculate the mean of a sequence of floating point numbers.

 ```c++
 #include <iostream>